rishabprasad005/role-courses/RH124/Notes.md

   ```

 - **Protecting Arguments from Expansion:-**
-  - Many characters have special meaning in tde Bash shell.
-To keep tde shell from performing shell expansions on parts of your command line, you can quote and escape characters and strings.
+  - Many characters have special meaning in the Bash shell.
+To keep the shell from performing shell expansions on parts of your command line, you can quote and escape characters and strings.

-  - tde backslash (\) is an escape character in tde Bash shell.
-It will protect tde character immediately following it from expansion.
-In tde below example, protecting tde dollar sign from expansion caused Bash to treat it as a regular character and it did not perform variable expansion on $HOME.
+  - the backslash (\) is an escape character in the Bash shell.
+It will protect the character immediately following it from expansion.
+In the below example, protecting the dollar sign from expansion caused Bash to treat it as a regular character and it did not perform variable expansion on $HOME.

     ```bash
-    [user@host glob]$ echo tde value of $HOME is your home directory. tde value of /home/user is your home directory.
+    [user@host glob]$ echo the value of $HOME is your home directory. the value of /home/user is your home directory.

-    [user@host glob]$ echo tde value of \$HOME is your home directory. tde value of $HOME is your home directory.
+    [user@host glob]$ echo the value of \$HOME is your home directory. the value of $HOME is your home directory.
     ```

-  - To protect longer character strings, single quotes (') or double quotes (") are used to enclose strings. tdey have slightly different effects. **Single quotes stop all shell expansion.
+  - To protect longer character strings, single quotes (') or double quotes (") are used to enclose strings. they have slightly different effects. **Single quotes stop all shell expansion.
 Double quotes stop most shell expansion.**

     Use double quotation marks to suppress globbing and shell expansion, but still allow command and variable substitution.